CoAI-Network/MindPulse-Network/docs/faq.md

-# FAQ — CoAI Network (Initial Version)
+# FAQ — CoAI Network

 **Who can participate?**
-Anyone: researchers, engineers, students, companies, communicators, and citizens.
+Anyone interested in responsible AI: researchers, developers, students, companies, communicators and curious citizens.

-**Is there a cost to join?**
-No. The seed phase is free.
-We may explore sponsorships or memberships later with full transparency.

-**How is the project funded?**
-Initially through volunteer effort and small donations.
-Future sponsorships will follow a clear conflict-of-interest policy.
+**Is participation free?**
+Yes — the seed phase is free.
+Future support models (donations or ethical sponsorships) will be transparently discussed.

-**Can I present my project for support or funding?**
+**Can I present my project to find collaborators or funding?**
-Yes.
-We are establishing a “Project Showcase” section with a transparent proposal process.

-**Who moderates the community?**
+Absolutely.
+We provide a space to share proposals and connect with partners.

+**How is the community moderated?**
-An initial moderation team and an Ethics Committee.
-Governance will evolve toward community-driven models.
+A founding moderation team and an evolving Ethics Committee.
+Governance will progressively become participatory and transparent.

+**How can companies benefit from CoAI Network?**
+By sharing innovation responsibly, finding talent, receiving ethical feedback, and building trust with the community.

+**Do I need expertise in AI to contribute?**
+No. We value a plurality of voices — the future of AI concerns everyone.